Rent and service charges

 If you are a tenant, it is likely you will pay a social rent or an affordable rent, which is set by us once a year.
 The Government sets the rent increase social landlords can apply and we write to customers to tell them what their new rent will be as a result of this increase.

-If you are a shared owner, your rent is calculated and reviewed in accordance with the terms of the lease.
-If you are a leaseholder, you will not pay a rent.
+If you are a shared owner, your rent is calculated and reviewed in line with the terms of your lease agreement.

 Your tenancy or lease agreement sets out when you need to pay your rent and service charges and how much notice we need to give you before we can increase them.
 When we review your rent and service charges, we’ll always write to you before we make any changes.